Living with Aplastic Anemia

 During and between treatments, it’s important to prevent complications of aplastic anemia caused by infections, bleeding, or fatigue.
 This is especially important when blood cell counts are low.

 Here are some basic tips to keep in mind:

 Safe nutrition.
 It’s important for your child to eat a balanced diet.
 Because your child may be at risk for foodborne infections, he or she may need to avoid aged cheeses and unpasteurized beverages, as well as undercooked or raw foods.
 Make sure to wash and peel fresh fruits and vegetables before serving.
 It’s a good idea to stay away from salad bars and restaurant buffets.

 Safe exercise.
 Regular exercise and playtime is important, and so is resting between activities.
-If your child gets short of breath when active, let your doctor know.
+If your child gets short of breath when active, let your health care provider know.
 Because your child may be at risk for bleeding, infection, and fatigue, contact sports are usually discouraged.
 You should also avoid public pools and hot tubs, especially if your child’s skin has any open cuts or scrapes.

 Preventing infection.
-Make sure your child gets a flu shot and ask your doctor about other preventive vaccines.
+Make sure your child gets a flu shot and ask your health care provider about other preventive vaccines.
 Avoid crowds and sick friends or relatives, especially during cold and flu season.
-Remind your child—and the rest of the family—to wash hands frequently.
+Remind your child — and the rest of the family — to wash hands frequently.
 Regular dental care will help prevent tooth and gum infections.

 Learn as much as you can about aplastic anemia and work closely with your child's hematologist and treatment team.
 Also remember that a serious and recurrent illness like aplastic anemia is stressful for both you and your child.
 Make sure you both get the support you need.
 If you or your child is struggling with anxiety or depression, talk with your health care provider.
 Individual counseling, family counseling, or a support group can help.